About That Tog Spot®

 Photographer Person

-Having achieved three Fellowships to date, over 200 image recognitions in international competition, launched and developed the renowned online photography tuition platform “That Tog Spot”, and had work published in a number of different online and offline publications, Jess is also a petrent to the dogs Pippi, Alfie, Bryt and Finn, along with her horse, Tuna.
+Having achieved three Fellowships to date, over 250 image recognitions in international competition, launched and developed the renowned online photography tuition platform “That Tog Spot”, and had work published in a number of different online and offline publications, Jess calls an old farm steading in South West Scotland home and is a petrent to the dogs Alfie, Bryt and Ren, Lemon and Zest, along with the horses, Tuna, Connie and Velia.

-A non-stop whirlwind of quick wit and a fierce desire for students to develop and grow, she’s helped over 500,000 photographers to improve, and counting.
+A non-stop whirlwind of quick wit and a fierce desire for students to develop and grow, she’s helped hundreds of thousands of photographers improve, and counting.
 You can contact the team to book Jess to speak, teach or judge here.

 “Hey there, it’s me.
 I really dislike writing about myself but just in case you needed to know more then here are some fun facts: